ROPE SOLOING 101 PART 3

 Problem solved you carry on.
 The weight of your rack makes your shoulders hurt, but you stay focused, drinking every 15 minutes so as to avoid heatstroke.

 You try and stay nice and relaxed, again reminding yourself that you must not rush.
 In your bladder pack, you have a headtorch and a survival blanket and an energy bar, but you know you’ve moved well enough not to need them.

 Towards the end of the pitch you’re almost out of cams and krabs, and again wonder how you could carry more gear, but make it to the belay at last, feeling a huge surge of satisfaction as your aider’s krab snaps tight onto the belay bolt.

 Now - slowly and methodically you build the belay.
-Using a cordelette you create a powerpoint from the three bolts and pulling up the free end of the lead line, attached it with a screwgate direct to a bolt, then with another krab direct to the powerpoint.
-Next you unclip your haul line and attach it direct to the belay bolt, then attach it to your hauler and fix this to the powerpoint.
-Now you tie a fig of eight knot in the haul line AFTER it leaves the hauler (so the ropes comes up through the haul from the last belay - and then has a knot tied) and clip this into the powerpoint as a second back up in case the hauler failed.
+Using a cordelette you create a masterpoint from the three bolts and pulling up the free end of the lead line, attached it with a screwgate direct to a bolt, then with another krab direct to the masterpoint.
+Next, you unclip your haul line and attach it direct to the belay bolt, then attach it to your hauler and fix this to the masterpoint.
+Now you tie a fig of eight knot in the haul line AFTER it leaves the hauler (so the ropes comes up through the haul from the last belay - and then has a knot tied) and clip this into the masterpoint as a second back up in case the hauler failed.

 You take off your rack and attach it to the belay, along with your silent partner and you’re ready to go.

 You attach your belay device to the haul line, and then one jumar (or prussic loop) as a backup; then before unclipping from the belay and descending you check one more time that everything is good.
 Also check you have your jumars and hammer, which you may need when cleaning.